Driving is important.

 And that's where everything went wrong.

 I should probably mention that I had gone riding very early.
-So by the time I returned, everyone was still in dreamland.
+By the time I returned, everyone was still in dreamland.

 I drove carefully up to the carport situated, by the by, directly beneath my parent's bedroom.